kubevirt/kubevirt-tekton-tasks/tasks/create-vm/README.md

 ### Parameters

 - **templateName**: Name of a template to create VM from
-- **templateNamespace**: Namespace of a template to create VM from
+- **templateNamespace**: Namespace of a template to create VM from (defaults to active namespace)
 - **templateParams**: Template params to pass when processing the template manifest.
-Each param name should be followed by its value.
-Eg `[“NAME”,“my-vm”,“DESC”,“blue”]`
+Each param should have KEY:VAL format.
+Eg `[“NAME:my-vm”,“DESC:blue”]`
+- **templateNamespace**: Namespace where to create the VM (defaults to active namespace)
 - **dataVolumes**: Add DVs to VM Volumes.
 - **ownDataVolumes**: Add DVs to VM Volumes and add VM to DV ownerReferences.
 These DataVolumes will be deleted once the created VM gets deleted.
 - **persistentVolumeClaims**: Add PVCs to VM Volumes.